OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 ### Comment addition events
 The `onAdded` event is triggered when a new comment is added to the comment collection.
 This event isn't triggered when replies are added to a comment thread.
 See [Comment change events](#comment-change-events) to learn about comment reply events.

 The following sample shows how to register the `onAdded` event handler and then use this event handler to log the added comment's metadata.

+> [!NOTE]
-Note that this sample only works if a single comment is added.
+> This sample only works when a single comment is added.

 ```js
 Excel.run(function (context) {